-Fermions can’t occupy the same state at the same time, like two tennis balls can’t sit on the same spot on ground at the same time.
-This is called the ‘Pauli exclusion principle’, and it won some guy a Nobel prize.
+Multiple fermions can’t occupy the same state at the same time, like two tennis balls can’t sit on the same spot on ground at the same time.
+This is called the ‘Pauli exclusion principle’, and it won a guy called Pauli a Nobel prize.

 Ok, time for what a superconductor actually is.